CooperCorona/Noisy-Images-OS-X/README.md

 If you are getting a message that says Noisy Images OS X could not be opened (and prompts you to contact the developer or update it), make sure you have the OmniSwiftX.framework file in ~/Library/Frameworks directory.

 ## Conclusion
 Thank you for using at Noisy Images OS X!
 If you'd like to contribute to the project, fork the repository and submit a pull request.
-Take a look at the [issues page](https://github.com/CooperCorona/Noisy-Images-OS-X/issues) to see what needs to be done or add an issue that's been missed or a request for useful functionality.
+Take a look at the [issues page](https://github.com/CooperCorona/Noisy-Images-OS-X/issues) to see what needs to be done, add an issue that's been missed, or a request for useful functionality.